magit/magit.vc/donate/index.md

   to them as well, but you can decline.
 - [Patreon](https://www.patreon.com/tarsius/) They charge *very high fees*, including some hidden fees.
 Please consider using another platform.

-# Bank transfers

-I recomment transfering to either my EUR or CHF [IBAN](/donate/iban.html) account, if you also happen to have an IBAN account.
-IBAN transfers have the advantage that there are *no fees*, except potentially for a currency conversion fees.